nambread/PyEverything/README.md

     // Get the full path and file name of the first visible result.
     Everything_GetResultFullPathName(0,buf,sizeof(buf) / sizeof(TCHAR));
-In Everything_Python, this will simply be a returned piece of data:
+In Everything_Python, this will be a returned string:

     #set the search text to abc AND 123
     Everything_Python.SetSearch("abc 123")